lbain/lucybain/source/blog/2014/12-04-feature-detection-vs-inference.md

 The general thought process goes like this:

 *Chrome implements the `Text` function.
-I also know Chrome doesn't have `applyElement` like IE does.
+I also know Chrome doesn’t have `applyElement` like IE does.
 So I'll write code like...*

 ```
 if(typeof applyElement != 'undefined') {